Chigozie Obioma

 Chigozie Obioma (1986) was born in Akure, Nigeria.
-He is the author of three novels The Fishermen (2015), An Orchestra of Minorities (2019) and The Road to the Country (2024).
-The Fishermen and An Orchestra of Minorities were finalists for The Booker Prize and have been translated into 30 languages.
-He has won an LA Times book prize, the Internationaler Literaturpris, FT/Oppenheimer prize for fiction, an NAACP Image award and has been nominated for two dozen prizes for fiction.
-He was named one of Foreign Policy’s 100 Leading Global Thinkers in 2015 and a 100 Most Influential Africans list by NewAfrican Magazine in 2015 and 2024.
-He served as a judge of the Booker prize in 2021.
-His work has appeared in the New York Times, Guardian, Financial Times, Paris Review, Granta, and elsewhere.
-His third novel, The Road to the Country, published in 2024 was longlisted for the Joyce Carol Oates Prize for fiction, the Dublin prize for fiction, and was named a best book of the year by The Economist, Boston Globe, amongst others.
-He is the Helen S. Lanier Professor of Creative Writing and English at the University of Georgia and the program director of the Oxbelly Fiction Writers retreat.
+He is the author of three novels: The Fishermen (2015), An Orchestra of Minorities (2019) and The Road to the Country (2024).
+The Fishermen and An Orchestra of Minorities were finalists for the Booker Prize and have been translated into 30 languages.
+He has won an LA Times book prize, the Internationaler Literaturpris, FT/Oppenheimer prize for fiction, an NAACP Image Award and has been nominated for two dozen prizes for fiction.
+He was named one of Foreign Policy's 100 Leading Global Thinkers in 2015 and on the 100 Most Influential Africans list by NewAfrican magazine in 2015 and 2024.

+Obioma served as a judge of the Booker Prize in 2021.
+His work has appeared in The New York Times, The Guardian, Financial Times, Paris Review, Granta, and elsewhere.
+His third novel, The Road to the Country, published in 2024 was longlisted for the Joyce Carol Oates Prize for fiction, the Dublin Literary Award for fiction, and was named a best book of the year by The Economist and Boston Globe, among others.
+Obioma is currently the Helen S. Lanier Professor of Creative Writing and English at the University of Georgia and the programme director of the Oxbelly Fiction Writers retreat.